 Road Trauma Support Services Victoria (RTSSV) is committed to educating the community and raising public awareness about road trauma and how it affects people’s lives.
 We do this by positively influencing driver attitudes and behaviours with the aim of reducing crashes and the resulting trauma.

-RTSSV delivers a range of educational services that reach more than a thousand people each year.
+RTSSV delivers a range of educational services that reach more than 7,500 people each year.